kentpmckinney/epi-pokemon-lookup/README.md

 ## Deployment

-Run the command 'npm run build' to build a production version of the application under ./build
+Run the command 'npm run build' and deploy the files 'index.html' and 'bundle.js' in the root directory

 ## Technologies Used

 * JavaScript